Research Scholarships & Expeditions

 Newcastle University places a high value on students pursuing new knowledge, developing independence of thought, and being exposed to the culture of research.
 The University supports undergraduate students with scholarships to work alongside researchers on summer vacation projects and, through its Expeditions scheme, to undertake field research in other countries.
 Both these schemes enable students to experience research-led learning and to develop key skills through a wide range of activities, such as researching new archival material in Newcastle or further afield, working on archaeological material, collecting, analysing and interpreting social data, working on a laboratory project alongside members of a research team, or travelling to another part of the world to undertake a research project in an unfamiliar and challenging environment.

-I hope that all of the students who were successful in gaining a Research Scholarship or Expedition funding will have benefited from their experience through an enhanced understanding of the value of research, and an increased confidence in their research and professional skills.
+I hope that all of the students who were successful in gaining funding to support their research projects will have benefited from their experience through an enhanced understanding of the value of research, and an increased confidence in their research and professional skills.

 Professor Suzanne Cholerton